-Sweet potato vines are frequently used as an accent plant in potted arrangements, or as a bedding plant.
-Their heart-shaped leaves come in black, dark purple and chartreuse green, adding a punch of color wherever they are planted.
+Sweet potato vines (Ipomoea batatas) are frequently used as an accent plant in potted arrangements or as a bedding plant.
+Their heart-shaped leaves come in black, dark purple and chartreuse green, adding a punch of color wherever they're planted.
 Browned leaves are likely caused by environmental conditions, such as drought or cold weather, but occasionally the plants may succumb to disease or insect infestations that turn the leaves brown.

 Julie Christensen is a food writer, caterer, and mom-chef.
 She's the creator of MarmaladeMom.org, dedicated to family fun and delicious food, and released a book titled "More Than Pot Roast: Fast, Fresh Slow Cooker Recipes."